 KP: I was fortunate for Chathura to join my group and find excitement in our research.
 I’m also grateful to work with dedicated students who help support our projects.
 Also, I want to acknowledge the machinists whose efforts bring our designs to life and the colleagues whose support allowed us get our research off the ground in the early years — in particular those in the College of Sciences and Arts, including the Department of Chemistry, the Department of Materials Science and Engineering, and ACMAL.

 CA: I would like to thank my Ph.D. advisor and mentor Dr. Perrine for her continuous guidance and support throughout my career as a graduate student.
 Also, I’d to respectively acknowledge other members of the Perrine Research Group, including Dr. Leftwich and Dr. Mikhail Trought, for their invaluable support extended on numerous occasions for carrying out my research work.
-Finally, I would like to thank the Department of Chemistry and Michigan Tech for providing the fellowships, assistantships and technological support that I received throughout my research work as a graduate student
+Finally, I would like to thank the Department of Chemistry and Michigan Tech for providing the fellowships, assistantships and technological support that I received throughout my research work as a graduate student.

-Michigan Technological University is a public research university founded in 1885 in Houghton, Michigan, and is home to more than 7,000 students from 55 countries around the world.
-Consistently ranked among the best universities in the country for return on investment, Michigan’s flagship technological university offers more than 120 undergraduate and graduate degree programs in science and technology, engineering, computing, forestry, business and economics, health professions, humanities, mathematics, social sciences, and the arts.
+Michigan Technological University is a public research university founded in 1885 in Houghton, Michigan, and is home to nearly 7,500 students from more than 60 countries around the world.
+Consistently ranked among the best universities in the country for return on investment, Michigan’s flagship technological university offers more than 120 undergraduate and graduate degree programs in science and technology, engineering, computing, forestry, business, health professions, humanities, mathematics, social sciences, and the arts.
 The rural campus is situated just miles from Lake Superior in Michigan's Upper Peninsula, offering year-round opportunities for outdoor adventure.

 Comments